Contents

 Paste

-- This will paste the event or note that was previously cut or
+- This will paste the event, note, or task that was previously cut or

 copied, into the currently selected date or time slot.

-- The date of the original event is not preserved, but its
+- The date of the original item is not preserved, but its

 time of day and duration are.
-This allows an event to be
+This enables an item to be

 easily copied and pasted to multiple dates.

-- If there is not an event or note on the clipboard, this menu
+- If there is not an event, note, or task on the clipboard, this menu

 option will be disabled.